These Are 12 of the Most Beautiful White Sand Beaches in Europe

 Scotland is better known for its historic cities, ancient castles, and rugged landscapes.
 However, it’s also home to some of the most spectacular European beaches, Luskentyre being one of them.
 Located on the Isle of Harris in the Outer Hebrides, this beach boasts miles of undisturbed white sand, beautiful green-blue waters, and stunning hillside surroundings.

 Admittedly, the weather isn’t always great in Luskentyre, but when it is, there are few better places to be.
-Better yet, the beach’s remote location increases the chances of having it all to yourself, which isn’t uncommon unless you count the wild ponies who often wander along the sand.
+Better yet, its remote location increases the chances of having it all to yourself, which isn’t uncommon unless you count the wild ponies who often wander along the sand.

 Travel Tips

-• Explore Nearby Harris Distillery: After the beach, visit Harris Distillery in Tarbert to taste locally made gin and whisky.
+• Explore Nearby Harris Distillery: Visit Harris Distillery in Tarbert to taste locally made gin and whisky.

 • Bring Cash for Local Shops: Some shops around the Isle of Harris may not accept cards.